kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   });
 {% endprism %}

 Since `article.html` was removed from the directory, the code failed.
-The `.fail()` method was called as a result, so it loaded a message into the "#textTarget" into the message saying so.
+The `.fail` method was called as a result, so it loaded a message into the "textTarget" into the message saying so.

-<a href="http://api.jquery.com/deferred.fail/" target="blank" title="Read more about the jQuery 'deferred.fail()'">"Read more about the jQuery "deferred.fail()".</a>
+<a href="http://api.jquery.com/deferred.fail/" target="blank" title="Read more about the jQuery 'deferred.fail()'">"Read more about the jQuery "deferred.fail()"</a>.
 <a name="always-method"></a>
 <h5 class="h5-guide">The .always method</h5>
-The `.always()` method sets a callback for what to do if the code either resolves or is rejected <a href="/samples/ajax-tutorial-samples/sample21/" target="blank">view the example</a>:
+The `.always` method sets a callback for what to do if the code either resolves or is rejected <a href="/samples/ajax-tutorial-samples/sample21/" target="blank">view the example</a>:
 {% prism markup %}
 <!-- sample21/index.html -->
 <!-- Add <div id="textTarget02"> directly below <div id="textTarget">-->